Azure/azure-functions-dotnet-worker-preview/README.md

 ### FunctionApp.csproj

+**Important** - Currently, the worker needs to be compiled into a DLL named `FunctionApp.dll`.
+The simplest way to ensure this happens is to name your project file `FunctionApp.csproj`.
+This limitation will be removed in a future release.

 There are some main differences between a .NET 5 Azure Functions project compared to .NET Core 3.1.

-* `TargetFramework` and `OutputType` - A .NET 5 Azure Functions app is a .NET 5 executable (console app) that runs in a separate process from the Azure Functions host.
+* `TargetFramework` and `OutputType` - A .NET 5 Azure Functions app is a .NET 5 executable (console app) that runs in a process that is separate from the Azure Functions host.
 * `AzureFunctionsVersion` - .NET 5 Azure Functions still uses the `v3` Azure Functions host.
 * `_FunctionsSkipCleanOutput` - Ensure this is set to prevent the build process from removing important files in the output.